sudo-kraken/multiplatform-terraform-module-actions/modules/aws-eks-cluster/README.md

 Note: The workflow will only generate a main.tf file if it does not already exist in the repository.

-Once the main.tf file is generated and pushed, you can proceed with using Terraform to apply the configuration for your EKS cluster.
+Once the main.tf file is generated and pushed, it will proceed with using Terraform to apply the configuration for your EKS cluster.

-## Execute AWS EKS CICD Workflow

-### Workflow Execution

-To use this workflow, follow these steps:

-1. Trigger the `Exec AWS EKS CD` workflow manually from the "Actions" tab in the GitHub repository.

-2. The workflow will execute the following steps:
+5. The workflow will execute the following steps:

    - **Checkout** : This step checks out the repository to the GitHub Actions runner.
    - **Node Setup** : Sets up a Node.js environment with a specific version.